Asmussen says ECB would not vote for debt haircut on OMT states

-KARLSRUHE, Germany The European Central Bank (ECB) would not vote for a debt write-down for any state whose debt it had bought under the OMT bond-buying scheme, executive board member Joerg Asmussen told Germany's Constitutional Court on Tuesday.
+KARLSRUHE, Germany, June 11 The European Central Bank (ECB) would not vote for a debt write-down for any state whose debt it had bought under the OMT bond-buying scheme, executive board member Joerg Asmussen told Germany's Constitutional Court on Tuesday.

 "We wouldn't vote in favour of a debt cut because we would think it would be monetary state financing but would accept being overruled among the creditors," he told a hearing into complaints that the ECB's Outright Monetary Transactions (OMT) scheme is really a vehicle to fund euro zone member states.